Other Healthcare Programs

 Healthcare student volunteers must be at least 18 years old and will need to do the following:

 - Submit application

-- Be available for an in-person interview
+- Be available for a virtual interview

 - Attend general volunteer orientation